elastic-rs/elastic/README.md

 Development is active, but because functionality is split across crates it can be hard to track where the effort is going.
 There is a [GitHub Project](https://github.com/orgs/elastic-rs/projects/1) to easily track priorities at the crate-level.

+The `elastic` crate brings these independent units together into a cohesive API.
+It aims to provide the glue between them and offer some typical defaults.
+If you have a more specialised use-case, you can pick and choose the crates that will best support it.

 ## Crates

 `elastic` bundles up a couple of crates into a single client.
 If you want to pick and choose functionality, you can work with these crates independently.